dymmond/edgy/docs/connection.md

 Note: `with_async_env` also calls `__aenter__` and `__aexit__` internally.
 So the database is connected during the with scope spanned by `with_async_env`.
+This means you can use `run_sync` as well as running commands in another loop via e.g. asyncio.run.
+Everything **just** works without raising the `DatabaseNotConnectedWarning`.
+This for example used for `edgy shell`.

 ## `run_sync` function